Mabdullah213/aws-serverless-website/README.md

 * **Secure & Production-Ready**: Deployed with a custom domain from Route 53, an SSL/TLS certificate from AWS Certificate Manager (ACM) for HTTPS, and protected by AWS WAF to mitigate common web exploits.
 * **Globally Distributed & Low-Latency**: Leverages Amazon S3 for static hosting and CloudFront as a CDN for fast, secure content delivery to users worldwide.
-* **Dynamic & Serverless Backend**: Utilizes AWS Lambda, API Gateway, and DynamoDB to create a dynamic backend without managing servers.
+* **Dynamic & Serverless Backend**: Utilizes AWS Lambda, API Gateway, and DynamoDB to create dynamic features (like a visitor counter) without managing any servers.
 * **Infrastructure as Code (IaC)**: The entire AWS infrastructure is defined and managed in Terraform, enabling consistent, repeatable, and version-controlled deployments.
-* **Fully Automated CI/CD**: A GitHub Actions workflow automatically builds and deploys any changes pushed to the main branch, creating a seamless development and release process.
+* **Fully Automated CI/CD**: A GitHub Actions workflow automatically builds and deploys any changes pushed to the `main` branch, creating a seamless development and release process.

 ***